The Importance of Gratitude

 Think about this for a second, if you lived in a world where you felt grateful for everything in your life what kind of world would that be.
 I will give you my answer: The world where I was happy.

 Do you remember the last time you felt happy?
 I promise you, if you start to list the things in your life, including that life itself, that you are grateful for, your mood will change.
-You can also try hard to list the things you are thankful for, and still choose to be angry or sad, every which way, you are correct.
+You can also try hard to list the things you are thankful for, and still choose to be angry or sad.
+But why would you do that to yourself?

 Gratitude is a great self-help tool for improving your mood, changing your emotions and feeling better now.
 I cannot tout the importance of gratitude enough, you just have to try it.

-Gratitude is an excellent tool to help you shift your vibration in the right direction.
+Gratitude is an excellent tool to help you shift your vibration in the positive direction.

 Have fun, be grateful and happy.